buildingSMART/documents-API/README.md

 ##### 3.3.2.2.3.
 User Enters File Data in CDE UI

 The client has now opened the local browser with the url `https://cde.example.com/document-selection?selection_session=7c41c859-c0c1-4914-ac6c-8fbd50fb8247`.
 Here, the user is seeing the native CDE UI, and they need to enter necessary information for the file to be uploaded.
-The implementation here is server specific.
-After the user has done the implementation, the CDE redirects the users browser to the client-given `callback.url` and appends a query parameter to transport a url under which the client can get the details for this upload sessions, e.g. `http://localhost:8080/cde-callback-example?upload_documents_url=https%3A%2F%2Fcde.example.com%2Fupload-instructions%3Fupload_session%3Dee56b8f3-8f93-4819-976e-46a45a5a996f`.
+After the user has prepared the document data, the CDE redirects the users browser to the client-given `callback.url` and appends a query parameter to transport a url under which the client can get the details for this upload session, e.g. `http://localhost:8080/cde-callback-example?upload_documents_url=https%3A%2F%2Fcde.example.com%2Fupload-instructions%3Fupload_session%3Dee56b8f3-8f93-4819-976e-46a45a5a996f`.
 In the example, the browser is being redirect to the local callback url for the client, and transports the url of the endpoint in the `upload_documents_url` query parameter, in this case with a value of `https://cde.example.com/upload-instructions?upload_session=ee56b8f3-8f93-4819-976e-46a45a5a996f`.
 Please note that the actual value is url encoded.

 > Note: Most CDEs use a direct login link with the `upload_ui_url`, so that users quickly get to enter the information required for the upload.
 The user identity is typically reused from the user identity associated with the OAuth2 token from the original client request.